socallinuxexpo/linuxfests.org/content/about.md

 <img style="float: left;" hspace="20" src="/img/board/ilan.jpg" alt="Ilan Rabinovitch">

 Ilan Rabinovitch is a founding member of the LinuxFests team.
-He has been in organizing community driven open source events for over 15 years.
-He currently holds the Conference Chair role at SCALE.
-Outside of his work with LinuxFests, he currently works at Datadog as Director of Community and Technical Evangelism.
+He has been organizing community driven open source events for over 15 years, currently holds the Conference Chair role at SCALE.
+Outside of his work with LinuxFests, Ilan works as Director of Technical Community & Evangelism at [Datadog](http://www.datadoghq.com).

 ### Orv Beach